Get More Bone Broth In Your Diet With These 8 Breakfast Soups

 Below, Kettle & Fire shares the best soups to enjoy bright and early in the morning.
-Warm, satisfying, and filled with vitamins and minerals, these recipes provide an optimal way to start your day.
+Warm, satisfying, and contains vitamins and minerals, these recipes provide an optimal way to start your day.

 Chicken Tortilla Soup

 A common Turkish dish, this lentil soup combines chicken stock, fire-roasted tomatoes, vegetables, and green lentils into a thick, satisfying soup.
-Disguised as a comfort food in Turkey, Lebanon, and other corners of the world, this soup is filled with fiber, B vitamins, and antioxidants.
+Disguised as a comfort food in Turkey, Lebanon, and other corners of the world, this soup provides fiber, B vitamins, and antioxidants.

-If your favorite breakfast entree comes paired with a side of hashbrowns or breakfast potatoes, this healthy potato leek soup will hit the spot.
+If your favorite breakfast entree comes paired with a side of hashbrowns or breakfast potatoes, this creamy potato leek soup will hit the spot.

-By now, you know the incredible health benefits associated with fermented foods.
+By now, you have heard the buzz about making fermented foods a part of your healthy diet.
 This cabbage soup is filled with kimchi, a low-calorie, high-fiber dish made from fermented cabbage.
 Spiced with fresh garlic, ginger, and soy sauce, it’s an American comfort food infused with Asian flavors.

 Chili Verde Tomatillo Soup

-If you couldn’t get behind menudo (although you should know how good organ meats are for you, come on now), perhaps this Mexican soup will suit you.
+If you couldn’t get behind menudo, perhaps this Mexican soup will suit you.
 Made with Mushroom Chicken Bone Broth, shredded chicken breasts, tomatillos, and spices, this soup contains 22 grams of protein in a single cup, 12 grams of fat, and just 8 grams of net carbohydrates.

 Cauliflower Soup With Bacon and Chili Oil

 You’re used to bacon for breakfast, so why not toss it in a soup?
 This recipe is thick and creamy, more similar to a bisque than a typical soup.
-Thanks to Kettle & Fire’s collagen-rich bone broth, it’s filled with protein and essential vitamins — including 20 percent of your daily vitamin C. And the best part?
+Thanks to Kettle & Fire’s bone broth, this soup contains collagen, protein, and essential vitamins — including 20 percent of your daily vitamin C. And the best part?
 It takes only 30 minutes to cook over medium heat on the stovetop.

 The Easiest Beef Pho Recipe

 You already know pho is a traditional Vietnamese breakfast dish, but you might not be aware that there’s an easy pho recipe on this website.
 Our pho is made with Kettle & Fire Beef Bone Broth, rice noodles, beef tenderloin, freshly grated ginger, and seasoning.
-This dish is rich in vitamins, protein, and antioxidants.
+This dish contains vitamins, protein, and antioxidants.
 Plus, a single cup contains an incredible 40 grams of protein.